Co-Parenting Before Birth

-Your parenting plan is the document that outlines the schedules, routines, and rules you and your co-parent will follow.
-This plan will allow you to raise a healthy, happy child who has a strong relationship with both parents.
+Your parenting plan is the document that outlines the schedules, routines, and rules you and your co-parent will follow once the baby is born.
+This agreement will allow you to raise a healthy, happy child who has a strong relationship with both parents.

-Your parenting plan should get into the nitty-gritty of childcare throughout your child’s entire life.
+Your parenting plan will cover many aspects of your child’s life.
 For example: